On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

-Suppose that $|\tr(P)|\neq 2$, and conjugate $G$ to bring $P$ to the form~\eqref{eq:eigenbasis}; as before, write $Q$ as~\eqref{eq:QR_elements}.
-If $|\tr(P)|>2$, then the trace conditions on $P$ and $Q$ guarantee that $\lambda_P,q_{11},q_{22}\in\Real$, and, with an additional conjugation by the matrix~\eqref{eq:transform}, we can further ensure that $q_{12},q_{21}\in\Real$.
-This is clear if one of the two elements vanishes---note that they cannot both vanish, by the condition $PQ\neq QP$.
-If neither element vanishes, we can choose $q_{12}\in\Real$ and apply the condition $\det(Q)=1$ to ensure $q_{21}\in\Real$.
+Suppose that $|\tr(P)|\neq 2$, and write $P$ in the form~\eqref{eq:eigenbasis} and $Q$ in the form~\eqref{eq:QR_elements}.
+If $|\tr(P)|>2$, then the trace conditions on $P$ and $Q$ guarantee that $\lambda_P,q_{11},q_{22}\in\RR$, and, with an additional conjugation by the matrix~\eqref{eq:transform}, we can further ensure that $q_{12},q_{21}\in\RR$.
+This is clear if one of the two elements vanishes---note that they cannot both vanish, or $P$ and $Q$ would commute.
+If neither element vanishes, we can choose $q_{12}\in\RR$ and apply the condition $\det(Q)=1$ to deduce $q_{21}\in\RR$.
 Without loss of generality, we suppose $q_{12}\neq 0$.